awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-Prep.md

     ![vscode-13](media/vscode-13.png)

-1. Verify Remote-SSH extension is installed in `Extensions` pane
+1. Verify extensions are installed in `Extensions` pane

     ![vscode-14](media/vscode-14.png)

 ### Set up SSH Key

-THis is optional but highly recommended so you do not have to enter passwords repeatedly
+This is optional but highly recommended so you do not have to enter passwords repeatedly

 1. Generate SSH Key from VSCode terminal window with :